ffrouin/laurux/README.md

 to section 4 directly.
 This repository contain the last build I made before to publish this data (tested on Ubuntu 14.04 LTS).

+Otherwise, you may want to use our ppa to be able de deploy laurux :

+	apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 47CBC05C
+	add-apt-repository ppa:freddy-f/ppa
+	apt-get update && apt-get install laurux

 ## 1. Download this repository

 	git clone https://github.com/ffrouin/laurux